Scarabaeus1031/NEXAH/FIELD_LAYER/README.md

 It is:

-> a dynamical system reconstruction and control engine
+> a dynamical system reconstruction and navigation engine
+> with explicit convergence structure

 ---